 Provide opportunities and set expectations

-The After School Program located at the Antigo Middle School is a combined program between the Boys & Girls Clubs of the Northwoods – Langlade County and Antigo Middle School.
-Together we offer homework help to our 4th – 7th graders so they can get education assistance directly from their teachers!
+The After School Program located at the Club, is a combined program between the Boys & Girls Clubs of the Northwoods and the Antigo School District.
+Together we offer homework help to Club youth so they can get education assistance directly from their teachers!

 Career Launch encourages Club members ages 13 to 18 to assess their skills and interests, explore careers, make sound educational decisions and prepare to join our nation’s work force.
 We help teens build their job-search skills and job readiness by working with teens individually and in small groups, as well as providing opportunities for students to learn about various career paths.

 STEAM is an educational approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
 Using a cross-disciplinary approach that channels young people’s natural curiosity into the design process inherent in the arts, STEAM programs empower youth to create new solutions to real-world challenges.
 This project-based approach develops critical thinking, problem-solving and other 21st-century skills critical to success in the STEM workforce and beyond.

 Our Global Kitchen initiative focuses on helping our youth understand different cultures and the types of food they eat.
 Each week we prepare a new meal from a different country and learn more about their cuisine.

 This program teaches our youth how to make healthy snacks and meals.
 From learning what a healthy breakfast consists of, to finding out what a carbohydrate is, the club members who participate in this program will be able to make healthy food choices.

 SMART Moves is a health promotion program suite made up of the following three programs:

 SMART Kids for children ages 7-9